Windows 10 Updates and Features

 Edith Macy C. C. | Briarcliff Manor, NY

 This is the LHRIC’s capstone teaching and learning event for the year!
 This event is designed for district stakeholders from across the region as a showcase for what works, what we should look forward to, and even what to avoid as we move to a more personalized learning environment across all teaching and learning.
 The LHRIC is frequently asked to help districts learn about what others are doing well, and what should we be paying attention to.
 This is that event!
+We're including a theme this year: "Get your Game On" to be interpreted how ever you choose.

 The keynote speaker for TLI Tech Expo is Liz Kolb